Helmet with Grotesque Visor (1540 CE)

 Description

-The helmet, along with a full set of ceremonial armor, was purchased in Augsburg or Nuremberg around 1540 by Gustav Vasa’s agent, Klaus Heijder.
-It was part of a larger collection of armor ordered by the king, including horse armor and two other helmets.
-This helmet has been part of the Livrustkammaren (Royal Armoury) collection in Stockholm since at least 1548.
-Although the mask visor did not originally belong to this helmet, it is believed to have come from the same time period, possibly even from the same workshop.
+The helmet, together with a full ceremonial armor and other pieces including horse armor and additional helmets, was purchased in Augsburg or Nuremberg around 1540 by Gustav Vasa’s agent Klaus Heijder.
+It has been part of the Livrustkammaren collection in Stockholm since at least 1548.
+Although the visor was added from another helmet of the same period, the object remains closely tied to Gustav Vasa’s court and to the royal collecting history of Sweden.

 Object Products